zoph-io/serverless-aws-https-webredirect/README.md

 ### ⌨️ Configuration

-> ℹ️ Fill following parameters in the `Makefile` with your own values.
+> ℹ️ Fill the following parameters in the `Makefile` with your own values.

 ```bash
 ###################### Parameters ######################